Stocks Extend Gains After Starting 2018 on a High Note

 Germany's 10-year inflation break-even rate is currently 1.4%, according to Thomson Reuters data, close to its highest levels for the past four years.
 The last time the measure was above 1.5% was in late 2013.

-As inflation and interest rate expectations rise, cyclical stock sectors like basic resources and financial services tend to outperform, while defensive sectors like utilities lag.
+As inflation and interest rate expectations rise, cyclical stock sectors such as basic resources and financial services tend to outperform, while defensive sectors like utilities lag.

 Cyclical stocks outperformed their defensive peers by 1.5% in Europe last week, according to analysts at Goldman Sachs.